fabric8io/ipaas-quickstarts/quickstarts/java/camel-cdi/README.md

 The source code is provided in the following java file `src/main/java/io/fabric8/quickstarts/camelcdi/MyRoute.java`, which can be viewed from [github](https://github.com/fabric8io/quickstarts/blob/master/quickstarts/java/camel-cdi/src/main/java/io/fabric8/quickstarts/camelcdi/MyRoute.java).

-This example logs to the console using a timer every 5th second.
+This example pickup incoming files, calls a Java bean `SomeBean` to transform the message, and writes the output to a file.